4 minute read

 5. You are too focused on a Job Description

-Job descriptions while having a role to play internally within organisations can be argued to be detrimental in the overall candidate pitch.
+Job descriptions while having a role to play internally within organisations can be argued to be detrimental in the overall candidate pitch an organisation makes.
 Ask yourself when you were last overwhelmed or fundamentally sold a role by a Job description as you considered your next career move.

 6. You are forgetting it's a 2 Way Process

 Historically the weighting at Interviews was that the prospective employer would choose the best employee from the list of candidates interviewed.
 Times have changed.
 It is as important now for the organisation to sell to the candidate from the outset and also at key points of the interview process, why they should want to work for the organisation and accept the opportunity being discussed.
-Organisations must remember this, otherwise the better candidates are unlikely to be convinced by the opportunity being discussed.
+A lot of candidates are withdrawing from recruitment processes currently because of the way they are being treated during the process.
+Don't let this be your Company.

 Can we help?